 It helps to understand how the DC shared secret works and how it is stored.
 The following is an overly-simplified explanation.
-(For a more complete explanation see Detailed Concepts: Secure Channel Explained on TechNet, and Machine Account Password Process on the Microsoft Directory Services Team Blog.)
+(For a more complete explanation see Detailed Concepts: Secure Channel Explained and Machine Account Password Process on the Microsoft Directory Services Team Blog.)

 The DC shared secret is used to establish a secure communication channel between two domain controllers for the purpose of replicating Active Directory.
 Every DC has a machine account in Active Directory, which is basically just another user account.
 (The difference is that the machine account represents the entire machine, not just one person.)

 For example, a DC with the DNS name dc02.acme.local will have a corresponding user account in Active Directory named dc02$.
 (The dollar sign indicates a hidden user account.)

 Let's assume that the DC named pdc01.acme.local wants to pull replication data out of dc02.acme.local.
 (Remember, all replication in Active Directory is done via pull-replication.)

 First, Pdc01 consults its own local copy of AD to fetch the password hash for dc02$.
 If then connects to Dc02 with the user account dc02$ and the password hash.
 Dc02 compares the supplied password hash with its own master copy in its private registry, at HKEY_LOCAL_MACHINE\Security\Policy\Secrets\$MACHINE.ACC.
 The registry value contains both the current password hash (CurrVal) and the prior password hash (OldVal).
 If either one matches, the connection is allowed.
 If not, access is denied and the error is reported in the Event Log for Directory Services on Pdc01, and a security audit failure event is generated in the Event Log on Dc02.